 You are a "close contact" if any of the following situations happened while you spent time with the person with COVID-19, even if they didn't have symptoms:

 - Had direct physical contact with the person (for example, a hug, kiss, or handshake).

-- Were within 6 feet of the person for more than 15 minutes.
+- Were within 6 feet of the person for a total of more than 15 minutes in a single day.

 - Had contact with the person's respiratory secretions (for example, coughed or sneezed on; contact with a dirty tissue; shared a drinking glass, food, towels, or other personal items).

-- Stayed overnight for at least one night in a household with the person.
+- Live with the person or stayed overnight for at least one night in a house with the person.

 *DHS currently recommends that everyone wear a face mask or face covering in public, even if you don't feel sick, to help reduce your risk of spreading COVID-19 to others by blocking respiratory droplets.
-Wearing a face mask or covering while you spent time with someone else with COVID-19 likely reduces your risk of getting COVID-19, but may not prevent it entirely.
-If you were wearing a face mask or covering during any of the above situations, you are still considered a close contact.
+Wearing a face mask or covering while you spend time with someone diagnosed with COVID-19, even if the person with COVID-19 was also wearing a mask, likely reduces your risk of getting COVID-19, but may not prevent it entirely.
+If you and/or the person with COVID-19 was wearing a face mask or covering during any of the above situations, you are still considered a close contact.

 How do I self-quarantine?

 - Most people should not go to work if they have to be around other people.
-Talk with your employer about working remotely if your employer allows it.
+Talk with your employer about the possibility of working remotely.
 Health care workers should contact their employee health for their current policy.

 - Avoid travel.
 If travel is absolutely necessary, and you become ill, you may not be able to return home until after you recover.
-When you get home, you will be asked to continue self-quarantining and self-monitoring for 14 days.
+When you get home, you will be asked to continue to self-quarantine and self-monitor for 14 days.

 - Wash your hands often and practice good hygiene.